 The Group monitors its exposure to risks through regular reviews of its portfolio of assets and liabilities and their underlying characteristics.
-The Directors have chosen not to apply hedge accounting to the Group's derivatives a) Categories of financial assets and liabilities
+The Directors have chosen not to apply hedge accounting to the Group's derivatives.

 The Group has designated debt instruments, derivative assets and liabilities, cash equivalents and equity shares in its investment portfolio as fair value through profit and loss.
 All other financial assets and liabilities are held at amortised cost.